Rudra2018/Threat-Modelling/README.md

-# Bali Threat Modeler: Definitive Edition
+# Threat Modeler: Definitive Edition

 A comprehensive threat modeling tool that combines PASTA (Process for Attack Simulation and Threat Analysis) and STRIDE methodologies with AI-powered analysis using local Ollama models and Google Gemini Pro enrichment.